abdallahsoliman00/BeyondCV/USAGE.md

 ---

-## Step 2 — Define a CV Template
+## Step 2: Define a CV Template

 ### Table Layout Primitives

-The layout system is a hierarchy of four classes, all importable from `BeyondCV.TableBuilder`:
+The layout system is a hierarchy of classes, all importable from `BeyondCV.TableBuilder`:

 | Class | Description |
 |---|---|